jdrydn/jdrydn.github.io/README.md

 	layout: default
 	---

-If you want to learn more about Jeykll, you can check out the official site or check out this [awesome tutorial on Nettuts](http://net.tutsplus.com/tutorials/other/building-static-sites-with-jekyll/)!
+If you want to learn more about Jeykll, you can check out [the official GitHub repo](//github.com/mojombo/jekyll) or check out this [awesome tutorial on Nettuts](http://net.tutsplus.com/tutorials/other/building-static-sites-with-jekyll/)!